weypro/LibmodbusCmakeTest/README.md

 # libmodbus_cmake_test
-A demo to test libmodbus integrated in cmake
+This is a demo to test libmodbus integrated in cmake.

+It's the Slave.
+You can use snapmodbus Master to work with the demo.